RhysWheater/kludge/README.md

-# kludge
+# Kludge
-An app for suggesting names for future projects
+An app for suggesting names for future projects.